Sean Chapman

-Sean Chapman is an English actor.
+Sean Chapman (born 2 June 1961 in Greenwich, London) is an English actor and writer known for his work across film, television, theatre, and video games.
+He began his acting career in the late 1970s, appearing in Passion Flower Hotel (1978) and gaining attention with his role as James in Scum (1979), directed by Alan Clarke.
 He played Frank Cotton in Clive Barker's Hellraiser, and its sequel, Hellbound: Hellraiser II.
 He also voiced the character Sgt.
 Michael Sykes (callsigned "Psycho") in Crysis in 2007 and in Crysis Warhead in 2008.